 - Fee-based arrangements Under fee-based arrangements, we receive a fee or fees for one or more of the following services: gathering, compressing, treating, processing, transporting or storing natural gas.
-Our fee-based arrangements include natural gas arrangements pursuant to which we obtain natural gas at the wellhead or other receipt points, at an index related price at the delivery point less a specified amount, generally the same as the transportation fees we would otherwise charge for transportation of natural gas or NGLs that flows through our systems and are not directly dependent on commodity prices.
+Our fee-based arrangements include natural gas arrangements pursuant to which we obtain natural gas at the wellhead or other receipt points, at an index related price at the delivery point less a specified amount, generally the same as the transportation fees we would otherwise charge for transportation of natural gas from the wellhead location to the delivery point.
+The revenues we earn are directly related to the volume of natural gas or NGLs that flows through our systems and are not directly dependent on commodity prices.
 However, to the extent a sustained decline in commodity prices results in a decline in volumes, our revenues from these arrangements would be reduced. - Percent-of-proceeds/liquids arrangements Under percent-of-proceeds arrangements, we generally purchase natural gas from producers at the wellhead, or other receipt points, gather the wellhead natural gas through our gathering system, treat and process the natural gas, and then sell the resulting residue natural gas, NGLs and condensate based on index prices from published index market prices.
 We remit to the producers either an agreed-upon percentage of the actual proceeds that we receive from our sales of the residue natural gas, NGLs and condensate, or an agreed-upon percentage of the proceeds based on index related prices for the natural gas, NGLs and condensate, regardless of the actual amount of the sales proceeds we receive.
-We keep the difference between the proceeds received and the amount remitted back to the producer related to the difference between the proceeds received and the amount remitted back to the producer related to NGLs and condensate.
+We keep the difference between the proceeds received and the amount remitted back to the producer.
+Under percent-of-liquids arrangements, we do not keep any amounts related to residue natural gas proceeds and only keep amounts related to the difference between the proceeds received and the amount remitted back to the producer related to NGLs and condensate.
 Certain of these arrangements may also result in the producer retaining title to all or a portion of the residue natural gas and/or the NGLs, in lieu of us returning sales proceeds to the producer.
 Additionally, these arrangements may include fee-based components.
-Our revenues under percent-of-liquids arrangements relate directly with the price of NGLs and condensate.
+Our revenues under percent-of-proceeds arrangements relate directly with the price of natural gas, NGLs and condensate.
+Our revenues under percent-of-liquids arrangements relate directly to the price of NGLs and condensate.